 3. Dry Out Your Flooded Basement

 After removing damaged materials, begin drying your basement as quickly as possible.
-While consumer fans and dehumidifiers will work, you may consider renting professional grade equipment to ensure a faster drying time.
+While consumer fans and dehumidifiers will work, you may consider renting commercial air movers and dehumidifiers to ensure a faster drying time.
 Monitor the progress and relocate fans regularly for the fastest drying time.

 Place fans throughout the are to maximize air movement and keep dehumidifiers running by emptying them frequently.
 Consumer gear may take a week or more to effectively dry your basement after a snowmelt flood, while professional equipment is likely to take half that time.

 Once the area is completely dry, use chemical disinfectants and deodorizers to prevent odors and mold from developing in the future.
 Unfortunately, bleach is only effective at killing mold if the area remains completely dry.
 A hospital-grade sanitizer is more effective at preventing mold and bacteria in the long term.
 Spray the affected area with sanitizers and deodorizers at least once before making repairs.